elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 - `name`: name
 - `image_url`: relative url towards the image
 - `pid`: url including the unique identifier towards the page of the association on [ROR](https://ror.org)
-- `expose`: true or false, when true this association will be shown in the about section
+- `expose`: true or false, when true this supporter will be shown in the about section
 - `type`: can be any of these values: *institution*, *funder*, *infrastructure* or *project*
 - `url`: url towards the homepage of this association

 The logos can be added to the [/images/institutions](https://github.com/elixir-europe/rdmkit/blob/master/images/institutions/), [/images/projects](https://github.com/elixir-europe/rdmkit/blob/master/images/projects/), [/images/infrastructures](https://github.com/elixir-europe/rdmkit/blob/master/images/infrastructures/) and [/images/funders](https://github.com/elixir-europe/rdmkit/blob/master/images/funders/) directory.

+{: .important }
-{% include callout.html type="important" content="Upload vector images (.svg filetype) of the institute logo for better quality, scaleability and file size, if possible." %}
+> Upload vector images (.svg filetype) of the institute logo for better quality, scalability and file size, if possible.

 ## Related pages